mpv-player/mpv/DOCS/man/stats.rst

     Clear data buffers used for drawing graphs when toggling.

 ``font``
-    Default: Source Sans Pro
+    Default: sans-serif

-    Font name.
+    Font name or family.
 Should support as many font weights as possible for optimal visual experience.

 ``font_mono``
-    Default: Source Sans Pro
+    Default: monospace

-    Font name for parts where monospaced characters are necessary to align text.
+    Font name or family for parts where monospaced characters are necessary to align text.
 Currently, monospaced digits are sufficient.

 ``font_size``